fahmisan88/Shorty/README.md

 # README

 This is a URL shortener app built with Rails 6.
-Built with TDD (not all :-D)
+Built with TDD (not all :-D).

+To see it in action, visit: http://shoti.herokuapp.com/ (Please make to insert the right URL format with Http/Https)

 Prerequisites: